tparchman/F25_BIOL792/week2_LinuxII/Linux_assignment_2.md

 **H**.
 Do this again for individual "NVP_CY_48141", and individual "SDH_CY_43460".
 Now that you have three separate files, one for each individual, combine them into one file.

-*** Play with the example code in the book for chapters 4 and 5, and make sure you feel solid on it all before next week.